-The results presented above show that our theoretical model describes reasonably well a wide range of experimental data using only two fitting parameters: Ω_R and γ .
-It could therefore be expected that the best fit by our model can provide estimates of relaxation and moleculelight interaction parameters that correspond to the real experimental conditions.
-As the shapes of magnetooptical resonances are very sensitive to these parameters. the model can be used as a tool for estimating numerically the relaxation constant γ and the Rabi frequency Ω_B .
-However, when we increased the laser power density by a factor of 360, we expected to obtain a Rabi frequency Ω_R that was larger by a factor of 19, see (6).
+The results presented above show that our theoretical model describes reasonably well a wide range of experimental data using only two fitting parameters, Ω_R and γ .
+It could therefore be expected that the best fit by our model can provide estimates of relaxation and molecule-light interaction parameters that correspond to the real experimental conditions.
+As the shapes of magneto-optical resonances are very sensitive to these parameters, the model can be used as a tool for estimating numerically the relaxation constant γ and the Rabi frequency Ω_R .
+However, when we increased the laser power density by a factor of 360, we expected to obtain a Rabi frequency Ω_R that was larger by a factor of 19-see (6).
 Instead, the best fit corresponded to an increase in the Rabi frequency of only a factor of 3.
 The reason for this discrepancy could be that for very high laser powers, the effective power density is smaller than expected because of the influence of the wings of the laser beam profile, which has a roughly Gaussian distribution.
-The saturation intensity [40, 46] calculated for these transitions was approximately 0.003 W/cm^2 .
+The saturation intensity [20,37] calculated for these transitions was approximately 0.003 W/cm^2 .
 The actual laser power density used in the experiment was between 0.003 and 1.1 W/cm^2 .
-The diameter of the laser beam in our experiment was defined as the full width at half maximum of the laser beam intensity distribution, and the laser power density was defined as the total laser power divided by the cross-sectional area of the laser beam, as calculated with this beam diameter.
-At high laser power densities the transition is already saturated in the most of the area that is defined as the laser beam cross section.
+At high laser power densities the transition is already saturated in most of the area that is defined as the laser beam cross section.
 However, the wings of the laser beam profile are not saturated and their contribution becomes larger relative to the saturated center.
 Therefore, the signal is being generated by a large region whose actual laser power density is much lower than the defined total laser power density of the beam.
-This interpretation is supported by Fig. 8, which shows that the LIF signal continues to increase almost linearly even though at such laser power density at the central part of the beam the transition is already fully saturated.
+This interpretation is supported by Fig. 8, which shows that the LIF signal continues to increase almost linearly even though at such a laser power density at the central part of the beam the transition is already fully saturated.
+A theoretical model accounting for a realistic Gaussian-shaped laser beam profile is computationally too intense to be applied to the molecular system discussed in this paper.
+Therefore, we have chosen a simpler approach that employs an effective Rabi frequency.